 Latest information

 In partnership with Calderdale Council, the Environment Agency is finalising detailed design and agreeing the implementation of the highway drainage options.
-Submission of the full business case, which aims to secure approval for scheme delivery, is forecast for early 2024.
-Following approval of the full business case we will be communicating with eligible property owners regarding the Property Flood Resilience options and working with Calderdale Council to progress construction of the highways drainage improvements.
+The full business case, which aims to secure approval for scheme delivery, has been assured by the Environment Agency's National Projects Assurance Service (NPAS) has been submitted.
+We are now communicating with eligible property owners regarding the Property Flood Resilience options and working with Calderdale Council to progress construction of the highways drainage improvements.
 We will also be working with local landowners and partners to develop further Natural Flood Management opportunities on the hillside.

 Written updates for the Hebden Bridge Flood Alleviation Schemes Key Stakeholder Group can be viewed here: